RaulOlmedoCheca/Hydric-DSS/README.md

   - Result: Valid case

 - Equivalence class: HDSS-FN1-EQ-41
-  - Input: One or more capacity values found and resource type is not "aquifer"
+  - Input: One or more capacity values found and resource type is "aquifer"
   - Result: Error: "The input file has no data or does not match the expected format"

 ### Boundary limits